-Onondaga, May 18, 1843.
-Dr Sherman: Dear Sir-As I most ardently de-20,000 " Heart " "11 00 to 12 00 sire to benefit my fellow men, especially those who are the unhappy victims of that dreadful disease, Consumption, I will relate, for their consideration, the astonishing effect of your Cough Lozenges.
-On the night of July 5, 1840, I was attacked with a violent cough, which threatened my speedy death.
-Under the advice of two very excellent physicians, at Shoholy Fall's Mills, for sale at Drs Parkes and Rose, I was so far relieved as to prices to suit the times.
-Call and be able to ride out, and once I attempted to preach.
-I rode 20 miles, to Cazenovia, to attend the session of our Conference, which continued about ten days.
-I was able to attend the session every day for a few hours by contining myself the rest of my time to my bed.
-The Fathers in the Gospel told me I ought to arrange my wordly affairs and prepare for a speedy death, and consequently put me on the superanuated list.
-Very fortunately, and I may say providently, I heard of your Lozenges, and was prevailed upon to try them, and to my utter astonishment, after taking three one day, they allayed the violent attacks of coughing, and enabled me to sleep for hours together, which I could not do before.
-I continued to improveunder their use for several weeks, when I considered myself well, and able to resume my duties as a minister of the Gospel of our Saviour.
-How many will soon enter the gloomy vale of death, that might long be a blessing to the world and a comfort to their friends, if they could obtain your medicines!
-May Providence favor your efforts until every family in the civilized world can procure your medicine, which I consider the most valuable ever discovered by the medical faculty.
-In conclusion, matism. lumbago, &c, &c, may God bless you and prolong your life for usepressible gratitude, for to you and your medicine, through Divine blessing, I owe my life DARIUS ANTHONY, Yours, &c fulness to suffering humanity.
-Accept my inex- Spitting of Blood, NIGHT SWEATS AND PAIN IN THE SIDE.
-Jonathan Haworth, Esq. the well known Temican mind's ability to sustain itself-certainly on perance Lecturer, was attacked with a cold from these Plasters entirely cured him. its own ground, if not abroad-against all the sleeping in damp sheets, in the winter of 1841.
-He competition that the intellect of other lands can neglected it at first, but soon found it assuming a Institution for Aged Indigent Females in the city bring to the encounter; and full assurance is felt somewhat alarming aspect, and then resorted to of New York, says the old ladies find great benethat among the millions of American readers there the various remedies usually recommended for lung can be, and is, a cordial welcome for all that complaints.
-When one thing failed he tried an-The Proprietors of this Line having made American writers can produce of excellent and other, until ne had exhausted his patience and the whole catalogue of remedies.
+Jonathan Haworth, Esq. the well known Temican mind's ability to sustain itself- certainly on perance Lecturer, was attacked with a cold from its own ground, if not abroad-against all the sleeping in damp sheets, in the winter of 1841.
+He competition that the intellect of other lands can neglected it at first, but soon found it assuming a bring to the encounter; and full assurance is felt somewhat alarming aspect, and then resorted to that among the millions of American readers there the various remedies usually recommended for lung of New York, says the old ladies find great benefits and the ladies find great benefits and can be, and is, a cordial welcome for all that complaints.
+When one thing failed he tried an-The Proprietors of this Line having made American writers can produce of excellent and other, until he had exhausted his patience and the whole catalogue of remedies.
 His cough was al-From these premises it is undoubtingly inferred, most incessant, so that he could get little or no that there is abundant room for another Magazine, sleep-attended with pain in his side, spitting of notwithstanding the merit and success of those blood, night sweats, and all the usual symptoms of already in being; that there can be no lack of Consumption.
-While at Rome, (N Y) he felt that ability to fill its pages acceptably, within the reach his end was nigh-that in that place he must soon of capital and liberal enterprise; and that such a end his journey of life.
-Providentially, a lady periodical will not fail to be greeted as a welcome | who visited him advised a trial of Dr Sherman's visiter by thousands upon thousands, who as yet Cough Lozenges.
+While at Rome, (N Y) he felt that any other Line, respectfully solicit country ability to fill its pages acceptably, within the reach his end was nigh-that in that place he must soon merchants to give them a call before shipping of capital and liberal enterprise; and that such a end his journey of life.
+Providentially, a lady elsewhere.
+Persons shipping by this Line periodical will not fail to be greeted as a welcome who visited him advised a trial of Dr Sherman's visiter by thousands upon thousands, who as yet Cough Lozenges.
 He accordingly sent and got a have done little or nothing toward the support box, and the first dose gave him more relief than and development of American periodica! litera- all the other medicines he used before.
-By the time he had taken one small box, he was able to Another and strong motive has been the feeling start for the city of New York, and in three weeks' lecturing on Temperance, and says he owes his The Columbian Magazine will be published on life to Dr Sherman's Lozenges From the Cincinnati Daily Times, of Jan.
-4th 1844.
-Coughs-The variableness of the weather this winter has caused an unusual number of persons to be afflicted by colds and coughs-scarcely a family has escaped; and with many, carelessness in attending to a cough, has laid the foundation for ding, 4 cents per pound; oiling 2 cents per h. consumption.
-Our family has not escaped the general affliction, but owing to a remedy, used or the first time, they were speedily cured.
-Sherman's Cough Lozenges, which we were induced to try, proved what they are represented to be, and affected a cure in a few days of a troublesome Bottle Green, cough, which appeared so deeply seated that Olive, seemed doubtful if it could be removed at all.- Black, facts which the community should know.
-GF Thomas, No 147 Main street, is the sole agent i WORMS CAUSE DEATH.
+By the time he had taken one small box, he was able to Another and strong motive has been the feeling start for the city of New York, and in three weeks' time he was perfectly restored to his usual health. be the home of a periodical owning no superior in He often announces the fact to his hearers, when ecturing on Temperance, and says he awes his